 Crossing State Lines

+Do not cross state lines with cannabis.
+Even if you’re traveling to another state where cannabis is legal, federal law prohibits interstate cannabis transport.
+This applies to all forms flower, edibles, everything.
 TSA agents at airports follow federal law.
 Do not attempt to fly with cannabis products, even for domestic flights within legal states.
 Vermont law cannot protect you from federal prosecution.

 Hotel and Lodging Considerations